civilservicelgbt/civilservicelgbt.github.io/_events/2025-10-21-cs-lgbt-network-social-nottingham-november-2025.md

 ---
 layout: event
-title: CS LGBT+ Network Social – Nottingham- November 2025
+title: CS LGBT+ Network Social – Nottingham - November 2025
 excerpt: Join fellow Civil Servants for a social this November.
 This is open to all Civil Servants in the LGBT+ Network.
 date: 2025-10-21T10:34:41.158Z